WilliamUK17/new-system-script/README.md

 4. Install Docker and Docker Compose, and add the new user to the Docker group.
 5. Ensure that the correct version of Docker is installed based on your operating system.

+# Important Note
+As you always should please look over the script before running.
+It is safe to run but it is good practice to do.

 # Instructions
 Logged in as 'Root' user
 ```